 .01 Description of change.
 This change applies to a taxpayer that wants to change its method of accounting for the costs of computer software to a method described in Rev. Proc.
 2000-50, 2000-2 C.B.
-601. Section 5 of Rev. Proc.
-2000-50 the method applicable to the costs of acquired computer software.
+601, as modified by Rev. Proc.
+2007-16, 2007-4 I.R.B. .
+Section 5 of Rev. Proc.
+2000-50 describes the methods applicable to the costs of developing computer software.
+Section 6 of Rev. Proc.
+2000-50 describes the method applicable to the costs of acquired computer software.
 Section 7 of Rev. Proc.
 2000-50 describes the method applicable to leased or licensed computer software.
 If a taxpayer treats the costs of computer software in accordance with the applicable method described in Rev. Proc.
 2000-50, the Service will not disturb the taxpayer's treatment of its costs of computer software.

-- .02 Scope.
+.02 Scope.
 This change applies to all costs of computer software as defined in section 2 of Rev. Proc.
 2000-50.
-However, this change does not apply to any computer software that is subject to amortization as an "amortizable section 197 intangible" as defined in § 197(c) and the regulations thereunder, or to costs that a taxpayer has treated as research and experimentation expenditures under § 174. - .03 Statement required.
+However, this change does not apply to any computer software that is subject to amortization as an "amortizable section 197 intangible" as defined in § 197(c) and the regulations thereunder, or to costs that a taxpayer has treated as research and experimentation expenditures under § 174.

+.03 Statement required.
 If a taxpayer is changing to the method described in section 5.01(2) of Rev. Proc.
 2000-50, the taxpayer must attach to the application a statement providing the information required in section 8.02(2) of Rev. Proc.
-2000-50."
+2000-50.
 SECTION 4.
 Section 2.05 of the APPENDIX of Rev. Proc.
 2002-9 is added to read as follows: